 The Big Picture

-Before we go any further, let’s weave in a few more astounding facts that may seem unrelated at first but most certainly are related to this conundrum:
+Before we go further, let’s weave in a few more things that may seem at first feel unrelated to resource consumption, but are in fact central to finding a solution to the overconsumption of resources:

 ➡ Canada’s richest 87 families have as much wealth as everyone living in Newfoundland, New Brunswick and Prince Edward Island combined.